PaigeEmanuelle/hcinnovate/design/README.md

  * Allow novice coders to create coding solutions without having to learn how to program

- * Abstract away all sintactical elements to coding
+ * Abstract away all syntactical elements to coding

  * Give users access to high level algorithms and concepts such as machine learning and artificial intelligence